indiana-university/rivet-docs/content/components/navigation/dropdown.md

 </div>

 ## JavaScript API
 The Dropdown JavaScript exposes a couple of methods to use in your own scripts.
 The `init()` method is called by the main `rivet.js` file the first time the script is loaded.
-It will initiallize all of the dropdown menus that are in the DOM when the page loads.
-When dynamically updating the page (via AJAX calls, etc.) you will need to call the `init()` method in your script after each update to the DOM.
-This will re-initialize all dropdowns on the page, including any new dropdowns that may have been added to the DOM.
+It will initialize the dropdown component and attach the event listeners that handle interaction.

 ### Available methods
 Here's a breakdown of the available Dropdown methods you can use in your scripts.